hwoy/ttt-io-rs/README.md

 # ttt-io-rs

-ttt-sys is just a io wrapper library for Tic-Tac-Toe game in Rust.
+ttt-io-rs is just a io wrapper library for Tic-Tac-Toe game in Rust.

 ## How to build